hpennington/Inertia/user_guides/docs/editor/timeline.md

-A [drawn vector](drawing.md) records the same way: select the shape rather than the view, and its keypoints land on a track of its own, drawn as a row indented under the view it is drawn behind and marked with a scribble icon.
+A [drawn vector](drawing.md) records the same way: select the shape rather than the view, and its keypoints land on a track of its own, drawn as a row indented under the view it is drawn on and marked with a scribble icon.
 The shape moves *with* that view as well as on its own track.
 Vectors nested inside another shape are the exception — they are drawn into their parent's geometry and have no track, so they are moved with an [offset](drawing.md#placing-a-shape-in-its-parent) instead.